 That’s the ‘strong’ case.
 What is the less strong case, and what do I actually do?
 I have learned that labels have helped some people – it has focused their attention and it has, indeed, given them state resources to improve things.
 Also, as stated, I have identified the Discount Matrix as a helpful diagnostic device.

 I can see that The Enneagram can be as helpful as the Discount Matrix.
 It can focus our attention on aspects of ourselves we might wish to review.
 What I do like about Daniels and Price is their practical approach to fostering change in the final section of their book.
 Indeed, their guidance can help in the design of some safe experiments.
 Their suggestions will ring bells with anyone who has read through other pages on this web site.

-Of particular value, are the three “laws” of behaviour drawn up by Daniels and Price.
+Of particular value, are their three “laws” of behaviour.
 I’ve adapted them to show how the ‘laws’ may help me shape my safe experiments.
 I’ve include one other ‘rule’ of my own and I have personalised all these rules to ‘me’.
 I am not asking you to follow them, and you could still try them out.
 So how do they shape up?

 - I cannot, not behave: everything I do, each action I take, sustains or changes my place in this world.